raniamarhoni/RaniaMarhoni/README.md

 All the links have been manually tested to make sure that they take you to the right section of the webpage or opens a new tab using the target=”_blank” and take you to the right destination too.
 ### Platforms and Sizes
 The project was tested across multiple screens (iPhone 5, 6, 7 Chrome and Safari, iPad, Samsung Galaxy) during testing I realised that some of the headers were not fitting in a iPhone 5 screen and therefor was edited to fit in a smaller screen but returned to the original size when used on a bigger screen
+### Background Images
+The background images were changed at the end so they are cropped and not stretched
 ### Validator
 The HTML and CSS was also put in a validator to make sure all errors found was fixed and no errors were uploaded.
 ## Deployment
 This site uses GitHub pages, deployed directly from the master branch.
 For the site to deploy correctly on GitHub pages, the landing page must be named index.html.
 When a new commit is done it will update automatically to the master branch.